Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

 Where To Stay in Dublin, Ireland

-That said, during the summer tourist season, top value hotels book up quickly.
-You will want to make sure you secure Dublin accommodations well in advance.
-Before you start your search, read our tips for Booking the Best Hotels.
+During the summer season, top value hotels book up quickly.
+Before you start your search, read our tips for Booking the Best Hotels

 Two highly-rated Dublin hotels are Leonardo Dublin Christchurch and Temple Bar Inn.
-Budget travelers can search for Dublin Hostels – like Garden Lane Backpackers.
-Finding a vacation rental through Airbnb is another option on your vacation to Ireland.
+Finding an apartment through Airbnb is another option for your Ireland trip.

 Dublin Walking Tours: What You Will Need

 Make sure you are prepared by bringing the following items along with you.
-You can read all of our hacks and go ahead and also grab your FREE packing checklist!
+You can read all of our packing hacks later, but go ahead and grab your FREE Checklist!

 Travel Shoes

-Although Downtown Dublin, Ireland is a very walkable, travelers will want to ensure they pack comfortable walking shoes.
+Although the city is very walkable, you will want to pack comfortable walking shoes.
 I like to wear lightweight trainers by New Balance and Kris prefers Merrell trail shoes.

 Ireland Weather Attire